Step-by-Step Guide to Conveyancing

 Conveyancing is the legal process of transferring property ownership from one person to another.
 Once an offer is accepted on a property, your conveyancing expert will begin the process of completing all the relevant paperwork, make sure all contracts are eventually signed, and that money transfers are completed on time.
-If you are moving home you need a house buying or house selling solicitor.
+If you are moving home you need a Licenced Conveyancer.

 Do I Need A Conveyancer?

 Buying, selling, re-mortgaging or transferring the equity in a property, requires a licenced conveyancer or conveyancing solicitor to meet the necessary legal requirements.
 We oversee all aspects of conveyancing right through to the transfer of deeds to ensure that no legal issues arise along the way.

 Conveyancing Expert specialise in all things conveyancing.
 We have a wealth (over 60 years between us) of experience and knowledge to draw upon which enable us to spot potential problems before they arise.
 These include:

 - Issues relating to boundaries exposed by plans of the property

 - Paperwork not registered properly